How Roth Individual Retirement Accounts Work

 Tax Benefits and Advantages of the Roth IRA

-The Setting Every Community Up for Retirement Enhancement (SECURE) Act of 2019 makes a Roth IRA even more attractive for those whose incomes qualify them.
+The Setting Every Community Up for Retirement Enhancement (SECURE) Act of 2019 makes a Roth IRA even more attractive for those with eligible incomes.
 A Roth IRA is a type of individual retirement savings account that's similar to traditional IRAs and 401(k) plans in several ways, but with a few critical, different rules.

 Advantages of Roth IRAs